 Learning About the Entourage Effect of Cannabis

-The entourage effect is the term used to describe how different cannabinoids and terpenes work together in the cannabis plant to produce various effects.
+The entourage effect describes how different cannabinoids and terpenes work together in the cannabis plant to produce various effects.
 While CBD and THC are the two most well-known cannabinoids, dozens of others contribute to the entourage effect.

 These compounds interact with the body’s endocannabinoid system to produce potential benefits.
-The entourage effect is believed to be responsible for the greater therapeutic benefits associated with full-spectrum CBD when compared to pure CBD isolate.
+The entourage effect is believed to be responsible for the more incredible therapeutic benefits associated with full-spectrum CBD compared to pure CBD isolate.

 Full-spectrum products contain a variety of other cannabinoids and terpenes in addition to CBD, allowing for greater benefits due to the entourage effect.
 Full-spectrum is usually the best option if you’re looking for the most therapeutic benefits from CBD.